open-design-kit/opendesignkit/wiki/experience-attributes.md

 ---

-**Description:** Collaboratively generate descriptive words that will inform the mood boards and visual direction of the project.
+**Description:** Collaboratively generate descriptive words to inform the mood boards and visual direction of the project.

 ---